"I trust no one, not even myself."

 His private reaction was more revealing.
 When told of Yakov's capture — that his son had surrendered rather than fighting to the death — Stalin's response was: "He did not even manage to shoot himself."

-Not grief.
-Not rage.
-Contempt.
-His son had failed the loyalty test that Stalin imposed on every Soviet soldier: death before surrender.
-And the fact that it was his own son made the failure worse, not better.
+The reaction carried no grief and no rage.
+It carried contempt.
+His son had failed the loyalty test that Stalin imposed on every Soviet soldier — death before surrender — and the fact that the failure was his own son's made it worse, not better.

 Yakov died in 1943 at the Sachsenhausen concentration camp.
 The exact circumstances remain disputed — he may have thrown himself at the electrified fence.
 Whether by choice or by chance, he achieved the death his father had demanded.